-The master’s degree in pharmacology (MS) requires a minimum of 30 credit hours of coursework, including 12 credit hours of research.
+The master’s degree in pharmacology (MS) requires a minimum of 30 credit hours of coursework.

 Students typically complete our master’s program in two years.

 You will conduct master’s thesis research throughout the entire program in one or more laboratories.
 Writing a thesis document is mandatory.